bergerhealer/TrainCarts/README.md

 <summary>Usage Instructions</summary>

 #### Spawn the trains
 The new models are bound to durability values of the golden pickaxe.
-After installing the _tcdemo.yml_ demo train configurations, you can spawn these trains using:
+You can spawn these trains using:
 * [Spawn Sign](https://wiki.traincarts.net/p/TrainCarts/Signs/Spawner)
 * [Train Spawn Chest Item](https://wiki.traincarts.net/p/TrainCarts/Train_Spawn_Chest): <code>/train chest [name]</code>
+* Create it in the attachment editor.
+You can find the items to use with /train model search

 #### The following train names can be spawned
 * loco - Spawns locomotive without animations
 * carr / carg / carb - Spawns red/green/blue carriages without animations
-* loco_anim - Spawns locomotive with animation 'wheel' to bring it to life
+* loco_anim - Spawns locomotive with animated wheels and pistons
-* carr_anim / carg_anim / carb_anim - Spawns red/green/blue carriages with animation 'wheel' to bring them to life
+* carr_anim / carg_anim / carb_anim - Spawns red/green/blue carriages with animated wheels
 * ferris - Animated Ferris wheel, use animation 'spin' to control it (WARNING: VERY LAGGY)
 * spinner - Animated spinning ride with 3 controllable animations ('spin', 'turn' and 'arm')
 * rolr / rolg / rolb - Rollercoaster carts with 4 seats